-Figure 3: Oman's and Mexico's resources exceed the level needed to eliminate child stunting.
+Figure 3: Egypt's and Malaysia's resources exceed the level needed to eliminate child stunting.

 The frontier value of the indicator will be the same for countries with per capita income levels above Yp whether their per capita income level is exactly Yp or two times Yp, or even 10 times Yp, and thus their rescaled performance indicator score will be the same.
 However, it makes little sense to evaluate two countries with the same indicator score as performing equally well if one has twice as much income as another.
-Looking again at Figure 3, notice that Oman and Mexico have nearly the identical percentage of children that are not stunted (90% for Mexico and 88.6% for Oman in 2019), yet Oman's per capita income was nearly 1.5 times higher than Mexico's (\$29,082 vs. \$19,633 measured in 2017 PPP\$).
-Also notice that for per capita income levels higher than \$13,043 (2017 PPP\$), the value of Yp for the percentage of children not stunted, which is somewhat less than Mexico's per capita income, the frontier reaches its peak value (97.7%), so resources no longer constrain countries' ability to eliminate child stunting.
-For countries like Oman with per capita income levels multiple times what is needed to reach the frontier, but who still fail to do so, we impose a penalty on their rescaled indicator score.
-In Oman's case, based on the formula discussed below, this is about 6 percentage points.
-A penalty is also imposed on Mexico's rescaled indicator score, but the penalty is much smaller, about 2, since its per capita income is only somewhat higher than Yp.
+Looking again at Figure 3, notice that Egypt and Malaysia have nearly the identical percentage of children that are not stunted (79.6% for Egypt and 78.1% for Malaysia), yet Malaysia's per capita income was nearly 2 times higher than Egypt's (\$32078 vs. \$16360 measured in 2021 PPP\$).
+Also notice that for per capita income levels higher than \$16,000 (2021 PPP\$), the value of Yp for the percentage of children not stunted, the frontier reaches its peak value (97.5%), so resources no longer constrain countries' ability to eliminate child stunting.
+For countries like Malaysia with per capita income levels multiple times what is needed to reach the frontier, but who still fail to do so, we impose a penalty on their rescaled indicator score.
+In Malaysia's case, based on the formula discussed below, this is about 9 percentage points.
+A penalty is also imposed on Egypt's rescaled indicator score, but the penalty is much smaller, about 0.2, since its per capita income is barely higher than Yp.

-More generally, the final step in calculating the indicator score is to deduct a penalty from the rescaled indicator score when a country has income that is more than sufficient to ensure everyone in the country enjoys the right aspect concerned, but fails to ensure that everyone does so.
+More generally, the final step in calculating the indicator score is to deduct a penalty from the rescaled indicator score when a country has income that is more than sufficient to ensure everyone in the country enjoys the right aspect concerned but fails to ensure that everyone does so.
 Thus, the final indicator score, what we formally call the adjusted indicator score, A is:

-$$A = S \text{ if } Y \leftarrow Yp$$
+$$A = S \text{ if } Y \le Yp$$

-$$A = S - penalty if Y > Yp$$
+$$A = S - \text{penalty if } Y > Yp$$

 A related problem occurs when the estimated APFs asymptotically reach their peak.
 That is, as shown in Figure 4, they become nearly flat as they approach, but never fully reach a fixed peak.
-The enlarged red (on the left) and blue (on the right) dots are the observations for two different countries.
+The enlarged blue (on the left) and red (on the right) dots are the observations for two different countries.
 The relevant portion of the APF above them is nearly flat but still very gently rising.
 Both the indicator and frontier values for both countries are nearly identical, and both are failing to meet their obligations.
-However, the country represented by the blue dot has two and a half times more resources than the country represented by the red dot.
+However, the country represented by the red dot has three times more resources than the country represented by the blue dot.
 As such, its score should be lower; a penalty should be imposed on its rescaled indicator score.

-Figure 4: Example Achievement possibilities frontier (APF) with asymptotic peak

-The question arises as to how flat the frontier needs to be before a penalty is imposed on the rescaled indicator scores of countries that fail to reach the frontier.
-We specify that level, call it the income at nearly flat, Ynf, as the point where the instantaneous slope of the frontier is .0001, that is when it has flattened to the point that it only increases by 1 percent per \$10,000 increase in GDP per capita (2017 PPP\$).
-In the case of asymptotic APFs, the adjusted indicator performance score, A is:
+Figure 4: Example Achievement possibilities frontier (APF) with asymptotic peak specify that level, call it the income at nearly flat, Ynf, as the point where the instantaneous slope of the frontier is .0001, that is when it has flattened to the point that it only increases by 1 percent per \$10,000 increase in GDP per capita (2021 PPP\$).
+In the case of asymptotic APFs, the adjusted indicator performance score, A, is: